olafhartong/ETW-DBG-ENUM/README.md

 # ETW-DBG-ENUM
-Enumerates all ETW sessions from kernel structures
+Enumerates all ETW sessions from kernel structures in WinDBG

 Summary of what the Script Does